Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

     It took me a long time to decide on the theme because I hesitated between continuing a previous project on language learning and starting a new project from scratch.
 After starting using my previous project, I finally changed my mind and started a new project.
 The reason is that in order to learn well, I thought (and still think) that it is very formative to do the project from scratch so that I don't skip any steps and make sure that I have integrated the information.
 Nevertheless, this back and forth has caused me to spend time on a project I am not using now and I think I should have started directly with the new project.

 - ### Starting to code
     I was very keen to get my project off the ground quickly.
 Thus, after having decided on my new project, I designed the Wireframe and really rapidly started to code.
 I received the very justified remark that I used a lot of ids and that it might be better to limit the number of ids especially when working in a team.
-I realized that I could have taken more time at the beginning of the project to reflexting on how I could organize the code as well as reflexting in advance about classes that could be used for similar elements.
+I realized that I could have taken more time at the beginning of the project reflecting on how I could organize the code as well as reflecting in advance about classes that could be used for similar elements.
 I think this would have resulted in cleaner code.

-- ### Order for writting the code for the project Rather instinctively, I coded the site for widescreen and then worked on making it responsive.
+- ### Order for writing the code for the project Rather instinctively, I coded the site for widescreens and then worked on making it responsive.
 I could have done the responsiveness in parallel with the coding for the large screens as my mentor pointed out to me very well.
 It is true that this could have avoided making changes for the phones that affected the layout of the elements for the large screens.

 ## Fonts
 The original fonts chosen from the google font site were: 'Sacramento' and 'Josefin Slab'.
 However, I made a mistake when I copied the link, and did not work with these fonts.
-I realised towards the end of the project the error, corrected the link but realised I preferred the previous fonts and so deleted the link for the 'Sacramento' and 'Josefin Slab' fonts.
+I realized towards the end of the project the error, corrected the link but realized I preferred the previous fonts and so deleted the link for the 'Sacramento' and 'Josefin Slab' fonts.
 I honestly think I should have seen this error earlier or at least checked that I was using the correct font at an earlier stage.

 ## Small modification from the wireframe
 The wireframe designed for the project was not followed 100%.
-One of the reasons is that after coding to follow the wireframe, I realised that in my opinion it does not look nice or clean.
-For example, the section workshop (in the page courses) for the central screen had originally planned to keep all three workshops on the same line.
-However, as the text is a bit long, this was not aesthetically pleasing and so I put only one workshop on each line for the medium sized screens.
-Other changes were made to the burger menu for the phone and the link to the google calendar.
-These changes were made following a meeting with my mentor who advised me to use them and as I thought the ideas were really relevant, I followed them.
+One of the reasons is that after coding to follow the wireframe, I realised that in my opinion it did not look nice or clean.
+An example is the workshop section (in the webpage "Courses") for the middel size screens.
+It was planned planned to keep the three workshops on the same line.
+However, as the text is a bit long, this was not aesthetically pleasing and I thus decided to put only one workshop on each line.
+Other changes were made to the burger menu for the phones and the link to the google calendar.
+These changes were made following a meeting with my mentor who advised me to use them and as I thought the ideas were relevant I followed them.

 ## Design
 While doing this project I thought a lot about the web design profession and had a lot of admiration for their work.
 I did my best to code a website to look nice but I am sure it could have been improved by a web designer.